vault-thirteen/Cache/ReadMe.md

 # Cache

-A Cache Mechanism with several Features.
+A cache mechanism with several features.

 ## Description

-The Cache stores Information about the N most active Records, where 'N' is a variable Number of Records which depends on several Factors.
-New Records are placed at the Top of the Cache, old Records are removed from the Bottom of the Cache, but not always.
-This reminds the LRU Cache but has more Features.
+The cache stores information about the N most active records, where 'N' is a variable number of records which depends on several factors.
+New records are placed at the top of the cache, old records are removed from the bottom of the cache, but not always.
+This reminds the _LRU_ cache but has more features.

 ### TTL

-Each Record has an Expiration Period, a Time to Live (TTL).
-If the requested Record is expired, it is removed from the Cache; if the Record is alive (i.e. not expired) when it is requested, it is then moved to the Top Position of the Cache.
+Each record has an expiration period, a Time to Live (TTL).
+If the requested record is expired, it is removed from the cache; if the record is alive (i.e. not expired) when it is requested, it is then moved to the top position of the cache.

 ### Volume

-Each Record also has a Volume.
-Volume is a Size of its Contents (Data) measured in Bytes.
+Each record also has a volume.
+Volume is a size of its contents (data) measured in bytes.

 ### Size

-And, of course, the Size of each Record is One, just like One Piece of Something.
-Here we do not use "weighted" Records.
+And, of course, the size of each record is one, just like one piece of something.
+Here we do not use "weighted" records.

 ### Limits

-The Cache has an ability to limit Records not only by their TTL, but also by the total Size of the Cache and total Volume of all the Records in the Cache.
+The cache has an ability to limit records not only by their TTL, but also by the total size of the cache and total volume of all the records in the cache.

-While the TTL Limiter is always enabled, two other Limiters are optional and may be enabled or disabled in various Combinations.
-E.g., it is possible to limit both Size and Volume of the Cache.
-This makes the Cache a bit similar to a classical LRU Cache, but provides more Features and Flexibility.
-But do not be fooled by the Freedom of Choice, disabling both Size and Volume will make the Memory Usage uncontrollable.
+While the TTL limiter is always enabled, two other limiters are optional and may be enabled or disabled in various combinations.
+E.g., it is possible to limit both size and volume of the cache.
+This makes the cache a bit similar to a classical _LRU_ cache, but provides more features and flexibility.
+But do not be fooled by the freedom of choice, disabling both size and volume will make the memory usage uncontrollable.

-To enable a Limiter, set its Value above Zero, and vice versa, to disable a Limiter, set its Value to Zero.
+To enable a limiter, set its value above zero, and vice versa, to disable a limiter, set its value to zero.

-It is strongly advised to use this Cache for large Numbers of small Records instead of a small Number of gigantic Records while the latter may provoke OOM Exceptions.
-This Library guarantees to limit only the final Size of the Cache.
+It is strongly advised to use this cache for large numbers of small records instead of a small number of large records while the latter may provoke OOM exceptions.
+This library guarantees to limit only the final size of the cache.
-During the Process of Addition of new Records Memory Usage may increase above the Limits set in the Cache's Settings.
+During the process of addition of new records memory usage may increase above the limits set in the cache's settings.

-And for God's Sake, do not set the TTL Limiter to Zero as it will totally disable the Cache.
-Zero TTL may only be used if you want to use the Cache as a Table storing Records' LATs, but for such Purposes it is weird.
+And for God's sake, do not set the TTL limiter to zero as it will totally disable the cache.
+Zero TTL may only be used if you want to use the cache as a table storing records' LATs, but for such purposes it is weird.

 ### New Records

-When a new Record is added into the Cache, if an "incoming" Record already exists in the Cache, i.e. its unique ID, UID, is already registered in the Cache, the Record is moved from its old Position in the Cache to the Top of the Cache.
-If a new Record has a unique unregistered ID, it is added to the Top.
+When a new record is added into the cache, if an "incoming" record already exists in the cache, i.e. its unique ID, UID, is already registered in the cache, the record is moved from its old position in the cache to the top of the cache.
+If a new record has a unique unregistered ID, it is added to the top.

 ### Old Records

-Old Records are removed either from the Bottom of the Cache after the Insertion of a new Record, or when the requested Record is found to be expired or "stale".
+Old records are removed either from the bottom of the cache after the insertion of a new record, or when the requested record is found to be expired or "stale".

-The Removals are done in this "lazy" Style to save CPU Time.
+The removals are done in this "lazy" style to save CPU time.
 We check TTL only when it is necessary.

 ### Record Structure

-Each Record has an 'UID' Field and a 'Data' Field.
-'UID' is used for reading and indexing Records.
-'Data' is used to store some useful Information.
+Each record has an 'UID' field and a 'Data' field.
+'UID' is used for reading and indexing records.
+'Data' is used to store some useful information.

-Both Fields may have Dynamic types, called Generic Types in Go programming Language.
-More Information may be found in the Source Code.
+Both fields may have dynamic types, called _Generic Types_ in _Go_ programming language.
+More information can be found in the source code.

 ### Requesting a Record

-When a User requests a Record (by its UID) from the Cache, we first, check its Existence in the Cache's List, and then we check the Record's TTL (Time To Live).
-If the requested Record exists but is outdated, it is not returned to the User.
+When a user requests a record (by its UID) from the cache, we first, check its existence in the cache's list, and then we check the record's TTL (Time To Live).
+If the requested record exists but is outdated, it is not returned to the user.

 ## Additional Notes

-Due to some white Spaces in the modern State of the Go programming Language (Version 1.19), Generics (generic Types) are limited in their Usage, so that some Parts of the Code such as UID and Data Checks are not fully implemented at this Moment.
-When the Developers of Go Language fix their "bugs", this Library will be updated.
+Due to some white spaces in the modern state of the _Go_ programming language (Version 1.19), _Generics_ (generic Types) are limited in their usage, so that some parts of the code such as UID and data checks are not fully implemented at this moment.
+When the developers of _Go_ language fix their "bugs", this library will be updated.

 ![Golang Logotype](img/golang-gopher-logotype.png)

 ## Performance

-The first Idea was to limit the Process of LAT Updates in Order to reduce the CPU Usage, so that "hot" Records which had previous LAT Updates less than a Second ago, would not get a new LAT Update.
-However, the Stress Tests show that Performance is great even without such Limitations.
+The first idea was to limit the process of LAT updates in order to reduce the CPU usage, so that "hot" records which had previous LAT updates less than a second ago, would not get a new LAT update.
+However, the stress tests show that performance is great even without such limitations.

-Stress Tests on quite a decent Hardware show RPS Rate of about 24 to 25 Millions of Requests per Second in the most heavy Test (1000 Records, each having 1MB of Data).
-This means that no Overheating Protection is required.
+Stress tests on quite a decent hardware show RPS rate of about 24 to 25 million requests per second in the most heavy test (1000 records, each having 1MB of data).
+This means that no overheating protection is required.
-Probably, this Cache will not ever be a Bottleneck.
+Probably, this cache will not ever be a bottleneck.

 ## Importing